 Worldwide Campaign to stop the Abuse and Torture of Mind Control/DEWs

-If you get any response and reply when you write to government or public, please post here by "reply to this discussion"
+If you get any responses and replies when you write to the government or public, please post here by "reply to this discussion"

 Mailteam works during the past few years

 Mailteam Mass Petitions

 Lawsuits filed by victims https://peacepink.ning.com/forum/topics/lawsuits-of-mind-control

 Please go to LAST PAGE OF "Replies to this Discussion" to read NEWEST Information

 For those states that are on the leading edge of exotic weapons development, opposition will be high to any attempt to formulate a convention that bans whole categories of weapons, let alone have a verification regime that would necessitate intrusive inspections into the very heart of secret facilities and technologies.
 Since it is not clear at this writing which states are the leading competitors in specific types of weapons systems, more transparency will be needed to contemplate arms control treaties.
 The best short-term possibilities to address the implications of the upcoming generation of weaponry are non-proliferation control regimes that are national and possibly international in nature.
 Concerned officials and ex-officials in the United States have recently recommended using national controls such as the “Critical List.”
 The motivation for making this prescription has more to do with preventing the diffusion of affordable technologies as part of weapons that are a threat to national infrastructure.
 Careful application of the Geneva Protocol (1949), specifically Article 36 of Additional Protocol I by national governments, would allow policy makers to ask critical questions as to the stated purpose or intent of the weapon.67 Many states that are not yet party to Additional Protocol I have adopted procedures to ensure their weapons are subjected to this type of review.68